alessiorubicini/COVID19-Italia-Script-Python/README.md

-# COVID19-Italia---Script-Python
+# COVID19 Python Italy script
-Un piccolo script che fornisce istantaneamente i dati aggiornati sul COVID-19 in Italia
+A small script that instantly provides updated data on COVID-19 in Italy

-I dati provengono dalla repository GitHub della Protezione Civile e della Presidenza del Consiglio dei Ministri https://github.com/pcm-dpc/COVID-19
+The data come from the GitHub repository of Civil Protection and the Presidency of the Council of Ministers: https://github.com/pcm-dpc/COVID-19